Ronald Weeks, 1st Baron Weeks: Military career

 Weeks was commissioned into the South Lancashire Regiment of the Territorial Army in 1913.
-He served in the Rifle Brigade during the First World War and then retired from military service in 1919.
+He served in the Rifle Brigade during the First World War, Weeks was awarded the Military Cross (MC) in 1917, and a Bar to the MC in 1918.
+The citation for his MC reads:

+Weeks was also appointed to the Distinguished Service Order in 1918, and was mentioned in dispatches three times for his service during the First World War.
+He retired from military service in 1919.

-He was re-employed during the Second World War, initially as Chief of Staff for the Territorial Division and then as a brigadier on the General Staff of Home Forces in 1940.
+Weeks was re-employed during the Second World War, initially as chief of staff for the Territorial Division and then as a brigadier on the General Staff of Home Forces in 1940.
 He was promoted to acting major-general on 17 March 1941 and was appointed Director General of Army Equipment in 1941 and Deputy Chief of the Imperial General Staff in 1942.
 He then became Deputy Military Governor and Chief of Staff of the British Zone for the Allied Control Council in Germany in 1945; in that capacity he was involved in negotiations to avoid the Berlin Blockade.
 He retired from the British Army later that year.

-He was awarded the Military Cross (MC) in 1917, and a Bar to the MC in 1918.
-The citation for his MC reads:

-He was appointed to the Distinguished Service Order (DSO) in 1918, made a Commander of the Order of the British Empire (CBE) in 1939 and a Knight Commander of the Order of the Bath (KCB) in 1943.
-He was also mentioned in dispatches three times for his service during the First World War.
+Weeks was appointed a Commander of the Order of the British Empire in 1939, and a Knight Commander of the Order of the Bath in 1943.